britzl/monarch/README_TRANSITIONS.md

 * `transition_back_out` (constant defined as `monarch.TRANSITION.BACK_OUT`)

 When a transition is completed it is up to the developer to send a `transition_done` (constant `monarch.TRANSITION.DONE`) message back to the sender to indicate that the transition is completed and that Monarch can continue the navigation sequence.

+## Transition URL
+This property is deprecated and will be removed in a future version of Monarch.

+~~It is also possible to configure transitions through the `Transition Url` (proxy) or `Transition Id` (collectionfactory) property.
+This property must be the URL/Id to a script with an `on_message` handlers for the transition messages mentioned above.~~

 ## Predefined transitions